SurveyMonkey/surveymonkey-ios-sdk/README.md

 *How can I route my app users to different flows based on their survey response?*

-If you have a GOLD plan or higher, you can program your app to route your users into different flows based on their responses to your survey.
+If you have an ADVANTAGE plan or higher, you can program your app to route your users into different flows based on their responses to your survey.
 For example, if a user responds to your in-app feedback survey and gives your app a 5-star rating, your app could take that user down the “5-Star Rating Flow” into the app store to rate your app.
 You could also take a user down the “Needs Improvement Flow” to the help center in your app.

 *Is the mobile SDK free?*

 Yes, the mobile SDK can be incorporated into your app with any SurveyMonkey plan.
-However, developers must upgrade to GOLD or higher to take actions based on responses to survey questions (prompt users who report high satisfaction with your app to review it).
+However, developers must upgrade to ADVANTAGE or higher to take actions based on responses to survey questions (prompt users who report high satisfaction with your app to review it).

 [Custom variables](http://help.surveymonkey.com/articles/en_US/kb/What-are-custom-variables-and-how-do-I-use-them) are available in PLATINUM plans.